If you want to learn about user personas, this is the best place to start!

 What is a user persona?

-A user persona consists of creating a character to represent your epitome user.
+A user persona consists of creating a character that represents your epitome user.
 Personas can be based on user interviews or be simple fictional characters.
-I strongly recommend you to use the first option.
-Indeed, the quality of your work will be improved if you choose to realize customer interviews beforehand.
+I strongly recommend you to use the interview option.
+The quality of your work will improv if you choose to opt-out for customer interviews beforehand.

-Users personas method can be used for all kind of products that you want to understand better.
-It is particularly effective when you want to launch a new product.
-Indeed, personas are one of the best ways to validate your idea and start your business.
-This is evidenced by the MVP (Minimum Viable Product) approach that includes customer’s interviews and user personas.
+User personas method can be used for all kinds of products that you want to understand better and is particularly effective when you want to launch a new product.
+Personas are one of the best ways to validate your idea and start your business and as such a re a core part of an MVP (Minimum Viable Product) approach.

 - Understand and share various audience groups with team members.

-- Validate solutions by seeing how well needs a match with product features.
+- Validate solutions by seeing how well user needs match with product features.

-- Prioritized these features in order to build an MVP.
+- Prioritized features in order to build an MVP.